awsdocs/amazon-connect-admin-guide/doc_source/monitoring-cloudwatch.md

 + **MisconfiguredPhoneNumbers**—The number of calls that failed because the phone number is not associated with a contact flow\.
 + **PublicSigningKeyUsage**—The number of times a contact flow security key \(public signing key\) was used to encrypt customer input in a contact flow\.
 + **QueueCapacityExceededError**—The number of calls that were rejected because the queue was full\.
-+ QueueSize—The number of contacts in the queue\.
++ **QueueSize**—The number of contacts in the queue\.
 The value reflects the number of contacts in the queue at the time the dashboard is accessed, not for the duration of the reporting interval\.
 + **ThrottledCalls**—The number of voice calls that were throttled by the Amazon Connect service because the rate of calls per second \(Callrate\) exceeded the configured limit for the instance\.
 + **ToInstancePacketLossRate**—The ratio of packet loss for calls in the instance, reported every 10 seconds\.
 Each data point is between 0 and 1, which represents the ratio of packets lost for the instance\.